dotnet/EntityFramework.Docs/docs/providers/oracle/index.rst

 Oracle (Coming Soon)
 ====================

-We are working with the Oracle team to make an Oracle provider available.
+The Oracle .NET team is evaluating EF Core support, but have not announced any timing.
+You can vote on the `Oracle EF Core Provider feature request <https://apex.oracle.com/pls/apex/f?p=18357:39:105422858407495::NO::P39_ID:28241>`_.

 Please direct any questions about this provider, including the release timeline, to the `Oracle Community Site <https://community.oracle.com/>`_.

-DevArt dotConnect does offer a paid provider for Oracle, see :doc:`/providers/devart/index` for details.